[This essay is available in PDF at this link]

 The above list of takeaways is obviously not exhaustive.
 Other issues will continue to arise, for example detainees and refoulement, as the international community reflects on this complicated conflict.
 Clearly, a broader conversation will be necessary going forward.
 However, these five takeaways are worth considering if we want to ensure that international law remains tethered to the practical realities of the contemporary battlefield.

-* Shane R. Reeves is a Colonel in the United States Army.
-He is an Associate Professor and the Deputy Head of the Department of Law at the United States Military Academy, West Point, New York.
-Ronald T. P. Alcala is a Major in the United States Army and is an Assistant Professor in the Department of Law at the United States Military Academy.
-The views expressed here are their personal views and do not necessarily reflect those of the Department of Defense, the United States Army, the United States Military Academy, or any other department or agency of the United States Government.
+[*] Colonel, United States Army; Associate Professor and Deputy Head of the Department of Law, United States Military Academy.
+The views expressed here are the authors’ personal views and do not necessarily reflect those of the Department of Defense, the United States Army, the United States Military Academy, or any other department or agency of the United States Government.
 The analysis presented here stems from their academic research of publicly available sources, not from protected operational information.

 Mark Landler, Helene Cooper & Eric Schmitt, Trump to Withdraw U.S. Forces from Syria, Declaring ‘We Have Won Against ISIS,’ N.Y.
 Times (Dec.
 19, 2018), https://www.nytimes.com/2018/12/19/us/politics/trump-syria-turkey-troop-withdrawal.html [perma.cc/U5JE-8ZTR].